Watch the video above and talk about it with a group or mentor. Learn more.

-Although, the situation looks grim, God give Adam and Eve hope.
-He promises that someone will come in the future and crush the serpents head and destroy evil.
-However they are told that during the battle the snake will bite the heel of the deliverer.
+- God’s promise of restoration.
+Although the situation looks grim, God gives Adam and Eve hope.
+He promises that someone will come in the future and crush the serpent’s head and destroy evil.